-Holiday and Christmas Lights on Houses in the North and Northwest Suburbs
+Holiday and Christmas Lights in Chicago Neighborhoods: North and Northwest Suburbs

 3328 N. Pioneer - Chicago

 This kid-built and kid-designed light show features an explosion of LED lights.
 You can jam to Christmas Rocks from 5:00 – 10:30 each night.
 This year the home owners are defending their title as the winners of the Friends of Hiawatha Park home decorating contest.
 Listen to the music, enjoy the lights, and marvel at this impressive kid-designed light display.

 The Larsen Christmas Lights Show has moved from their home to Goeberts in Pinegree Grive.
 This show features a stunning display synchronized to 88.5 FM.
 The owner of Epic Light Shows puts on an amazing show each year for visitors and neighbors to enjoy.
 Now open through January 7th.
 All tickets must be purchased online.
 Tickets are $25 per car on Monday-Thursday and $30 per car on Friday-Saturday.

 Tune your radio to 106.1 FM for the Sandberg Christmas Display.
 As of Thanksgiving night, the 2022 show kicked off for the year.
 You can listen to the 34-piece choir, spot Home Alone characters in the windows, walk through a candy cane tunnel of 1,000 lights, and more.
 Check out the new 8-foot nutcracker.

 Juniper Lane in Elgin, photo courtesy of the Angelic Christmas Lights Facebook page

 In South Elgin, you’ll find an entire block lined with Christmas lights on Juniper Lane.
 From Thanksgiving until December 26th, check out the lights from 5:00 – 9:00.
 The week leading up to Christmas, Santa and carolers also stop by for a visit.
-As you walk through, bring a canned good for the family to share at local food pantries.
+As you walk through, bring a canned food for the family to share at local food pantries.
 Parking is discouraged on Juniper Lane.

 The entire subdivision comes alive as six houses in a row are decked out for the holidays.
 Each house features a matching holiday lights display synchronized to music on 92.1 FM.
 There is additional parking across the street.
 You can walk through the LED tunnel or enjoy the show from your car.
 Lights are on Sunday – Thursday from 4:30 – 8:30 and Friday - Saturday, 4:30 – 10:00.

-Holiday and Christmas Lights on Houses on the South and Western Suburbs
+Holiday and Christmas Lights in Chicago Neighborhoods: South and Western Suburbs

 Lehnertz Avenue has been celebrating with a holiday light display for 70 years.
 From Thanksgiving until New Year’s, you can come out and enjoy the lights from 5:00 – 9:00 every night.